 The analysis of non-alignment would not be complete until one or two objections raised against it are examined.
-Brecher, for example, does not accept this view: "Is neturalism merely a twentieth century variation of the balancing process ?
+Brecher, for example, does not accept this view : " Is neturalism merely a twentieth century variation of the balancing process ?
 I think not.
-The basic difference is that the United Kingdom in the nineteenth century had sufficient power to prevent the out break of war, or if war broke out, to throw its weights in to the scales in such a way as to ensure victory for one or another of the participants.
-Today no state can be a balancer in the nineteenth century, sense simply because of the gap between the power of the two-super-powers and all other is such that the addition of the power of India or anybody else would not make any difference "59.
-Nehru clearly stated that, "when there is a substantial difference in the strength of the two apposing forces, we in Asia, with our limitations, will not be able to influence the issue, But when the two $^{\mathrm{C}}$ apposing forces are evenly matched, them it is possible to make our weight felt in the balance."
-60 Nehru clearly
+The basic difference is that the United Kingdom in the nineteenth century had sufficient powers to prevent the out break of war, or if war broke out, to throw its weights in to the scales in such a way as to ensure victory for one or another of the participants.
+Today no state can be a balancer in the nineteenth century, sense simply because of the gap between the power of the two-super-powers and all other is such that the addition of the power of India or any-body else would not make any difference."59 Nehru clearly stated that, " when there is a substantial difference in the strength of the two apposing forces, we in Asia, with our limitations, will not be able to influence the issue.
+But when the two appossing forces are evenly matched, them it is possible to make our weight felt in the balance."60 Nehru clearly this shows his deep analysis which had made in pursuing non-aligned foreign policy, and also the role which he wanted to play.